tarantool/doc/doc/overview.rst

 and is more predictable in terms of solution cost and maintenance.
 The Enterprise Edition is shipped as an SDK and includes a number of closed-source modules.
 See the `documentation for Tarantool EE <https://www.tarantool.io/en/enterprise_doc/>`__.

-For a focus on business logic, try `Tarantool Data Grid <https://www.tarantool.io/en/datagrid/>`__ -- a data integration tool with a web GUI perfectly suitable for non-programmers.
-Tarantool Data Grid is also based on the Community Edition.
-See the `documentation for Tarantool Data Grid <https://www.tarantool.io/en/tdg/1.6/>`__.

 ..  _overview-use_cases: